google/ExoPlayer/docs/live-streaming.md

 The playback position may fall behind the live window, for example if the player is paused or buffering for a long enough period of time.
-If this happens then playback will fail and a `BehindLiveWindowException` will be reported via `Player.EventListener.onPlayerError`.
+If this happens then playback will fail and a `BehindLiveWindowException` will be reported via `Player.Listener.onPlayerError`.
 Application code may wish to handle such errors by resuming playback at the default position.
 The [PlayerActivity][] of the demo app exemplifies this approach.